-Integrated Teacher Education Program option (ITEP).
-This program offers students an accelerated pathway to becoming a California teacher.
+Both the Elementary Subject Matter (ESM) and the Integrated Teacher Education Program (ITEP) Options prepare students interested in K-8 teaching.
+ITEP offers an accelerated pathway to becoming a California teacher.

-The Geography Minor provides a broad preparation in geography and geographic information systems with an emphasis on systems thinking.
+The Geography B.A. and Minor provide a broad preparation in geography and geographic information systems with an emphasis on systems thinking.

 The Linguistics Minor provides a strong foundation in linguistics and a unique undergraduate opportunity to conduct field work.
 Photo attribution below.*